80 Types of Autoimmune Diseases

-This is another uncommon connective tissue disease which is characterized by muscle inflammation and progressive weakness, particularly in skeletal muscles which control movement, involving those closest to the trunk of the body first.
-It most commonly occurs in 30-50 year old people.
+This is another uncommon connective tissue disease, which is characterized by muscle inflammation and progressive weakness.
+This is particularly true in skeletal muscles, which control movement, involving those closest to the trunk of the body first.
+It most commonly occurs in 30 to 50-year-old people.

 Juvenile Rheumatoid ArthritisIts